 The consequences of transferring a VAT registration number are legally binding on both parties and include the transfer of any VAT liability to the buyer.
 The buyer’s liable for any outstanding VAT from the seller’s registration including VAT on stocks and assets kept by the seller.
 But the seller is no longer entitled to any repayments of VAT or unclaimed input tax whether these amounts refer to periods before or after the transfer.

 The consequences also include the transfer of entitlement to unclaimed VAT bad debt relief on debts incurred by the seller of the business.
 But, the buyer also takes the requirement to repay input tax claimed by the seller on supplies he received and which have subsequently become the subject of a bad debt relief claim made by the supplier or if the supplies remain unpaid after 6 months.

-Further details about bad debt relief can be found in VAT Notice 700/18: relief from VAT on bad debts.
+Further details about bad debt relief can be found in Relief from VAT on bad debts (VAT Notice 700/18).

-What happens to business records will depend on whether the buyer has taken on the seller’s VAT registration number.
+How business records are treated will depend on whether the buyer has taken on the seller’s VAT registration number.